-For those of us old enough to remember, having to call an 1850 or 1890 number was enough to strike fear into the heart of your worst phone bill, simply for the sheer unknowing of how much it might cost you.
+For those of us old enough to remember, having to call an 1850 or 1890 number was enough to strike fear into the heart of your worst phone bill, simply for the sheer uncertainty about how much it might cost you.

-The uncertainty around calling so-called Non-Geographic Numbers (NGNs) will thankfully no longer be a problem for consumers from 1st December thanks to new changes being introduced by the Commission for Communications Regulation (ComReg).
+Thankfully this uncertainty around calling so-called Non-Geographic Numbers (NGNs) will no longer be a problem for consumers from 1st December 2019 thanks to new changes being introduced by the Commission for Communications Regulation (ComReg).